rustomax/rust-iterators/README.md

 }
 ```

-While this venerable method is powerful and flexible enough to accommodate many scenarios, it is also responsible for a fair share of bugs ranging from misplaced semicolons to unintentionally mutating the iterator variable inside the loop.
-In the spirit of safety and consistency with other language features, the C-style `for` loop is absent from Rust.
-Instead, Rust leverages *iterators* to achieve similar goals (and a lot more).
+While this method is powerful, it can be prone to errors like off-by-one bugs or unintended mutation of the iterator variable.
+In keeping with Rust’s safety and consistency, there is no C-style `for` loop.
+Instead, Rust leverages *iterators* to achieve these goals—and much more.

+---

 ## Basic Ranges

-The most basic way to loop over a series of integers in Rust is the range.
-Range is created using `..` notation and produces an iterator of integers incremented by `1`:
+The simplest way to loop over a series of integers in Rust is with a range.
+The range created using `..` produces an iterator of integers incremented by `1`:

 ```rust
 for i in 1..11 {